-Upon a couple’s separation, a fundamental issue to sort out may well be the untangling of their financial affairs.
-In general, the Courts draw a distinction between those assets which have been accrued during the marriage by the parties’ joint endeavours, frequently referred to as ‘matrimonial assets’, and those which have been accumulated from sources outside the marriage, referred to as ‘non-matrimonial assets’.
+Upon a married couple’s separation, issues frequently need to be resolved in relation to the parties’ financial affairs.
+In general, the Courts here in Northern Ireland tend to draw a distinction between those assets which have been accrued during the marriage by the parties’ joint endeavours, frequently referred to as ‘matrimonial assets’, and those which have been acquired from sources outside the marriage, frequently referred to as ‘non-matrimonial assets’.